TN 6 (03-17)

 b.
 Disability issues

-A Field Office (FO) does NOT have authority to reopen and revise DDS determinations related to disability or blindness.
+The FO does not have authority to reopen and revise a Disability Determination Services (DDS) determination related to disability or blindness.

 4. Time limits for reopening and revising